This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Philippines.

 What, if any, mechanisms are available to aggregate competition damages claims (e.g. class actions, assignment/claims vehicles, or consolidation)?
 What, if any, threshold criteria have to be met?

-The Rules of Court allow class actions when the subject matter of the controversy is one of common or general interest to many persons so numerous that it is impracticable to join all as parties.
-In a class action, a number of persons with common or general interest, which the court finds to be sufficiently numerous and representative as to fully protect the interests of all concerned, may sue or defend for the benefit of all.
+A class suit is available to plaintiffs when the subject matter of the controversy is one of common or general interest to many persons so numerous that it is impracticable to join all as parties.
+In such a case, a number of them which the court finds to be sufficiently numerous and representative as to fully protect the interests of all concerned may sue or defend for the benefit of all.
 The Philippine definition of a class suit is narrow, and excludes suits where between members of the class the right or liability of each is distinct.

 Are there any defences (e.g. pass on) which are unique to competition damages cases?
 Which party bears the burden of proof?